 - Advarra recommends scheduling a CIRBI demo so that they can walk you through the use of the CIRBI platform.

-Step 3a – Submit study to Advarra via Advarra’s CIRBI system
+Step 4 - Submit to the Advarra IRB

 - Since the sponsor/lead site will have already used Advarra for protocol review, you will be submitting an amendment.
 Contact Bette Bayne or Betsy Casillo to be given access to the study in order to submit the amendment (if the sponsor/lead site has not already provided you access to the study).

-- Make sure you list "Emory" as the site where the research is taking place on the site/investigator application.
+- List "Emory" as the site where the research is taking place on the site/investigator application.

-- Please use our guidance form to complete the Site and Local Context information section.
+- Use our guidance form to complete the Site and Local Context information section.

 - Advarra only requires that you list the site PI as a contact on the site/investigator application, but you can add whomever you wish as long as the individual has a CIRBI account.

-- Once you submit, you will be assigned an Advarra coordinator.
-The Advarra coordinator will check that your submission was done correctly.
-If you've forgotten a document in your submission, your coordinator will reach back out and ask for clarification.
+- Once you submit, your submission will be assigned an Advarra coordinator.
+The coordinator will review your submission and request clarification if needed.

 What if CHOA is involved?